 Building multi-platform documentation with DocC

-DocC is an amazing tool for writing and generating documentation for Swift-based projects.
-This post will discuss how to generate multi-platform documentation with DocC, using Terminal scripts and Fastlane.
+DocC is an amazing documentation tool for Swift-based projects.
+This post shows how to generate multi-platform documentation with DocC, using Terminal scripts and Fastlane.

-This post assumes that you are familiar with Swift packages and DocC.
-If not, you can have a look at the DocC website for more information and SwiftUIKit for an example package.
+This post assumes that you are familiar with Swift Packages and DocC.
+If not, you can look at the DocC website for more information and SwiftUIKit for an example package.

 The documentation catalog

-You add DocC documentation to a Swift Package by adding a Documentation Catalog
+You can add DocC documentation to a Swift Package by adding a Documentation Catalog

-The Documentation Catalog should have the same name as your package and have a Markdown file with the same name in the root.
+The catalog should have the same name as your package and have a Markdown file with the same name in the root.
 For SwiftUIKit, it looks like this:

-Whenever you generate documentation, DocC will use this Markdown file as start page, which can be used to link to the types in the library, additional articles and tutorials etc.
+Whenever you generate documentation, DocC will use this file as the start page, which can be used to link to the types in the library, additional articles and tutorials etc.

 Generate documentation from Xcode

-from your documentation catalog, with Product > Build Documentation
+from your documentation catalog, which you can trigger with the Product > Build Documentation

-If your package supports multiple platforms, just select a simulator for the platform you want to generate documentation for.
+For multi-platform packages, you can select which platform to generate documentation for.
 The generated archive will then be specific to that particular platform.

 Generate documentation from the Terminal